jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 ```

 The CI Trigger runs anytime that a commit contains changes to files in
-the “parrot” folder, except for changes in the exclusion list.
+the "parrot" folder, except for changes in the exclusion list.
 The
-excluded files are the “charts” folder and the pipeline definitions for
+excluded files are the "charts" folder and the pipeline definitions for
 the helm packaging pipeline and the deployment stage.
 With these filters
 in place, the container image build pipeline should only run if the
 application or Dockerfile changes.